molily/molily.de/_posts/2019-02-03-testing-angular.md

 });
 ```

 We still use `of`, but we delay the output by 100 milliseconds.
-The exact number does not matter as long as there is *some* delay.
-The delay can be anything greater or equal 1.
+The exact number does not matter as long as there is *some* delay greater or equal 1.

 Now, we can call `detectChanges` for the first time.